Diversity vs. Recognizability: Human-like generalization in one-shot generative models: Checklist

 \item If you ran experiments... \begin{enumerate} \item Did you include the code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL)? \answerYes{All the codes are available on github ( link given in section 2.2)} \item Did you specify all the training details (e.g., data splits, hyper-parameters, how they were chosen)? \answerYes{All the training details, as well as the architectural details are given in the supplementary materials.} \item Did you report error bars (e.g., with respect to the random seed after running experiments multiple times)? \answerYes{Error bars have been reported on $3$ different runs} \item Did you include the total amount of compute and the type of resources used (e.g., type of GPUs, internal cluster, or cloud provider)? \answerYes{In the Supplementary Information at section ~\ref{SI:computational_resources}} \end{enumerate}

-\item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{All the github links are disclosed in the Supplementary information, and the contributing authors are cited in the main article.} \item Did you mention the license of the assets? \answerNA{} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{The github link of our code is included in the article} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerNA{All assets we are using are publicly available, and do not require any consent} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerNA{No personal information in Omniglot} \end{enumerate}

-\item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerNA{} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerNA{} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerNA{} \end{enumerate}
+\item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{All the github links are disclosed in the Supplementary information, and the contributing authors are cited in the main article.} \item Did you mention the license of the assets? \answerNA{} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{The github link of our code is included in the article} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerNA{All assets we are using are publicly available, and do not require any consent} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerNA{No personal information in Omniglot} \end{enumerate} \item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerNA{} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerNA{} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerNA{} \end{enumerate}

-\end{enumerate}
+\end{enumerate} \fi